FreshRSS/FreshRSS/docs/en/admins/09_AccessControl.md

 To enable this feature, you need to add the IP range (in CIDR notation) of your trusted proxy in the `trusted_sources` configuration option.
 To allow only one IP, you can use a `/32` like this: `trusted_sources => array('192.168.1.10/32')`.

-WARNING: FreshRSS will trust any IP configured in the `trusted_sources` option, if your proxy isn't properly secured, an attacker could simply attach this header and get admin access.
+WARNING: FreshRSS will trust any IP configured in the `trusted_sources` option, if your proxy isn’t properly secured, an attacker could simply attach this header and get admin access.

 ## No Authentication